HolyTy/test/OCI_PrivateLB_EN.md

    - Details
      - Probeport：26001
 1. Confirm that monitor resources are added.
-   - The following monitor resources are automatically added when setting failover group resouces.
+   - The following monitor resources are automatically added when setting failover group resources.
    - In the case of Linux
      - mirror disk connect monitor resource
      - mirror disk monitor resource